farhank5023/course-generator/README.md

 The AI-Powered Course Generator App redefines learning, placing the power of knowledge in the hands of the user.
 Whether you're a student, a professional, or an enthusiast, this app empowers you to master the subjects that matter most to you.
 Unlock your full learning potential today!

-It currently contains companions on both ChatGPT and Vicuna hosted on [Replicate](https://replicate.com/).

-There are many possible use cases for these companions - romantic (AI girlfriends / boyfriends), friendship, entertainment, coaching, etc. You can guide your companion towards your ideal use case with the backstory you write and the model you choose.